Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 > * Enable us to analyse broker performance and see how different brokers do in other areas
 > * Integrate new systems and master customer records, quotes and billing.

-This outlines the way we expect to ultimately gain benefit, but also the short-term gains which we can deliver in increments.
-It aligns these outcomes to the goals of the organisation and explains how MDM is important in the bigger picture.
+This strategy outlines how to achieve this and gain short-term benefits incrementally.
+The outcomes align with the organisation's goals and explain how MDM is necessary to deliver those goals.

-This takes into account the growth of Everflow and the maturity of data as a discipline.
-It is aiming to consolidate and support the growth, without placing too many additional burdens on the business.
-It will scale to support new systems and aquisitions.
-Whilst it doesn't replicate all data, it does provide a central hub which can be used to either find more in depth data or to subscribe to changes in Master Data.
+The rest of this article will describe the project necessary to create such a hub and what types of tools will be required.

-The rest of this article will describe the project necessary to create such a hub and what types of tools will be necessary.
+## Method

 An MDM process involves several stages.
 Not all are essential, but some have to come first.